kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ## Monitoring Kin Payments
-These methods can be used to monitor the Kin payment that an account or multiple accounts are sending or receiving.
+These methods can be used to monitor Kin payments that an account or multiple accounts are sending or receiving.

-SDKs designed for client apps such as iOS and Android can monitor the accounts associated with their local users, the Python SDK can monitor other users' accounts.
-This is currently unique the the Python SDK.
+Kin SDKs designed for clients such as iOS and Android can monitor the accounts associated with their local users.
+The Python SDK can monitor other users' accounts.
+This is currently unique to the Python SDK.

 **Currently, due to a bug on the blockchain frontend, the monitor may also return 1 transaction that happened before the monitoring request**

-The monitor will run in a background thread (accessible via `monitor.thread`), and will call the callback function every time it finds a kin payment for the given address.
+The monitor will run in a background thread (accessible via `monitor.thread`), and will call the callback function every time it finds a Kin payment for the given address.

 ### Monitor a single account
 Monitoring a single account will continuously get data about this account from the blockchain and filter it.